Company history in brief

 The Company starts commercial gas supplies via Blue Stream.

-Gazprom took control over 75.679 per cent of Sibneft (from June 2006 – Gazprom Neft), laying the foundation for further development of the Company’s oil business.
+Gazprom takes control over 75.679 per cent of Sibneft (from June 2006 – Gazprom Neft), laying the foundation for further development of the Company’s oil business.

 A law is adopted, providing that the Russian Government shall possess no less than 50 per cent plus one share of the Company.
 Restrictions on the acquisition of Gazprom’s shares by foreign investors are lifted.

-The Board of Directors approves Gazprom’s Power Generation Strategy, thanks to which the Company becomes the largest power producer in Russia.
+The Board of Directors approves Gazprom’s Power Generation Strategy, thanks to which the Company becomes the largest power producer in Russia among heat generating companies.

 Yuzhnaya CHPP, St. Petersburg